 Question of the Day

-On Thursday, protest organizers posted instructions for the demonstration on websites and on Twitter, indicating more instructions would be issued electronically just before the demonstration was to start.
+Organizers posted instructions for the demonstration on Web sites and on Twitter, indicating more instructions would be issued electronically right before the demonstration was to start.
 So Johnson proposed police cut wireless power in BART’s San Francisco stations.
 Neither Johnson or BART Police Chief Kenton Riley responded to several requests for comment.

 TWT Video Picks